Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 https://support.switch-bot.com/hc/en-us/articles/25122838665111
 6. When marking the water station on SwitchBot App, make sure to drag the water drop mark icon to the front (about 1 meter) of the actual location of the Water Station.
 7. Once docked, make sure the water station's firmware version is up to date.
 If not, go to SwitchBot App -> Floor Cleaning Robot S10 -> Gear Icon -> Firmware & Battery to update the firmware.

+---
+### Troubleshooting SwitchBot Floor Cleaning Robot S10’s Main Wheel Is Entangled With Knitted Material

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please do not attempt to remove the main wheel of the S10 by yourself.
+2. Before cleaning, please ensure that power cords and other easily entangled items are tidied away to prevent entanglement.
+3. If the customer cannot remove the object, the S10 may need to be repaired.
+Free repair service is not available for malfunctions caused by easily entangled objects other than hair.
+Costs incurred for robot cleaner repairs need to be borne by the customer.
+Our team will contact you later for details, thank you for your patience and understanding!
+4. To better assit you, could you please provide a photo showing the issue?

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.